andylvua/JavaLabs/README.md

 -DinteractiveMode=false
 ```

-# Питання на захист
+# Questions
-* this keyword
+* This keyword
-* super keyword
+* Super keyword
-* final keyword
+* Final keyword
-* Блоки ініціалізації
+* Initialization blocks
-* enum - why they are used? how they differ from final static fields?
+* Enum - why are they used?
+How do they differ from final static fields?
 * Interface vs Abstract class
 * Inheritance in Java: extends, implements keywords
-* Make class abstract
+* Make a class abstract
-* Make method abstract in Java
+* Make a method abstract in Java
-* Create interface in Java
+* Create an interface in Java
-* how to make variable to be a constant
+* How to make a constant variable
 * Constructors vs initialization blocks
-* What is immutability?
+* What is immutability in Java?
 * Explain what is package in Java
-* What happens when the main() isn't declared as static?
+* What happens if main() is not declared as static?
-* What is the difference between JDK, JRE, and JVM?
+* Explain the difference between JDK, JRE, and JVM?
 * Can a constructor return a value?
 * Explain Method Overloading in Java.
 Provide an example based on your code
 * Can we overload a static method?
-* Why is the delete function faster in the linked list than an array?
+* Why is the delete function faster in the linked list than in an array?
 * What is pom.xml?
 * Explain pom.xml sections
-* How to add new dependency in pom.xml?
+* How to add a new dependency in pom.xml?
-* How maven dispatches dependencies?
+* How Maven dispatches dependencies?

-# Лабораторна робота 5
+#Laboratory work 5
-## Опис завдання
+## Task description
-В 5 лабораторній роботі слід написати модульні тести для коду лабораторної роботи №4
-і досягти рівня покриття тестами 80%.

-Очевидно, що ідеалом є покриття на рівні 100% (тобто кожна лінія коду покрита тестами). </br>
-Також очевидно, що написання тестів потребує значну кількість часу, якого завжди бракує. <br>
-Одним з варіантів уникнення цієї проблеми є підхід TDD.

-Для даної лабораторної компромісним значенням буде покриття тестами на рівні 80%

-# Лабораторна робота 6
+In laboratory work №5 you have to write unit tests for the code of laboratory work №4
+and reach a test coverage level of 80%.

+Obviously, the perfect coverage is 100% (ie each line of code is covered by tests). </br>
+It is also obvious that writing tests takes a considerable amount of time, which is always lacking. <br>
+The way to avoid this problem is the **TDD** approach.

+For this laboratory compromise value will be coverage of 80%

+#Laboratory work 6
-## Опис завдання
+## Task description
-Дана робота присвячена роботі з файлами й операції запису, і також базується на основі
-лабораторних 3, 5-6. Для реалізованої ієрархії класів в 3-й лабораторній слід реалізувати
-запис списку обʼєктів, які присутні в менеджері, в CSV-файл. Звертаю увагу, що код слід
-реалізувати лише після здачі 3, 5-6 лабораторних (здаються окремо, при спробі здачі
-всіх робіт одночасно студент отримає доповнення до його задачі 3).

-Нехай в рамках лабораторної 3 було реалізовано клас CrocodileManager,
-який містить список обʼєктів, похідних від класу Crocodile. Для кожного класу,
-похідного від Crocodile і в самому класі Crocodile слід реалізувати два методи:
+This work is devoted to work with files and write operations, and is also based on
+laboratory works 3, 5-6.
+For the implemented hierarchy of classes in the 3rd laboratory work you should implement
+a writing to a CSV file function that uses a list of objects present in the manager.
+Please note, that the code should be
+done only after 3, 5-6 laboratory works.

+Let the ```CrocodileManager``` class be implemented in laboratory work 3,
+which contains a list of objects derived from the ```Crocodile``` class.
+For each class,
+derived from ```Crocodile``` and in the class ```Crocodile``` you have to implement two methods:

 ``` java
 pubic String getHeaders() { ... }
 ```
-> Повертає стрічку з атрибутів, присутніх в даному класі, розділеному через кому
+> Returns a string of the attributes present in this class, separated by commas
 ``` java
 pubic String toCSV() { ... }
 ```
-> Повертає значення атрибутів (значення полів), даного об'єкта, розділеного комами

-Реалізація методу toCSV в дочірніх класах має викликати також цей метод із батьківського класу.
-Поля, які оголошені в батьківському класі, мають конвертуватись в стрічку, розділену комами,
-в батьківському класі, наприклад:
+> Returns the value of attributes (field values) of this object, separated by commas

+The implementation of the ```toCSV``` method in the child classes should also call this method from the parent class.
+Fields declared in the parent class must be converted to a comma-separated string,
+in the parent class, for example:

 ``` java
 class Crocodile {